Getting Started with Interstate 75

 i75 = Interstate75(display=Interstate75.DISPLAY_INTERSTATE75_64X64, stb_invert=True)

-If your matrix isn't lighting up at all when you run the examples (and if you aren't getting any errors in Thonny), first double check that Interstate 75 is plugged into the data in connector on your matrix.
-If it is, it might be worth giving this option a go - we found a few 64 x 64 panels with a FM6216A chip that require different register settings to work.
+If your matrix isn't lighting up at all when you run the examples (and if you aren't getting any errors in Thonny), first double check that Interstate 75 is plugged into the 'data in' connector on your matrix.
+If it is, it might be worth giving this option a go - some newer panels have a FM6216A driver chip that requires different register settings to work.

 i75 = Interstate75(display=Interstate75.DISPLAY_INTERSTATE75_64X64, panel_type=Interstate75.PANEL_FM6126A)